FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **Effective Cost**

-A measure of the true cost of a service, inclusive of all reduced rates, discounts, and impacts of amortization.
+Cost inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.

 **Finalized Tag**